AMD APUs vs Windows XP Part Three: A10-6790K with Radeon HD8670D

 My assumption was that if the FX processors were supported, then surely FM2 would be as well… right?
 In hindsight, I probably should have looked into it more thoroughly.

-Since FM2 uses a different socket, I had to start hunting for a compatible motherboard—and that led me to the listing below on eBay:
+Since FM2 uses a different socket, I had to start hunting for a compatible motherboard — and that led me to the listing below on eBay:

-For a cheap APU to test I went back to Ali Express, delivery was quick enough and easy as I’ve always found.
+For a cheap APU to test, I went back to AliExpress.
+Delivery was quick enough and as easy as I’ve always found it.

-Still, at least I have that nice kit of Kingston HyperX Fury 1866Mhz that I used on the FM1 system that I can just use.
+Still, at least I have that nice kit of Kingston HyperX Fury 1866 MHz that I used on the FM1 system, which I can just drop straight in.

 The GPU side

-Here’s GPU-Z screenshot of my example showing everything is as expected.
-It is helping itself to 768Mb of system RAM up from the 512Mb used by the FM1 APU’s – I wonder if this comes out of the 3.5Gb available in 32bit XP or from the larger 8Gb that is physically in the system?
+Here’s a GPU‑Z screenshot of my example, showing everything is as expected.
+It’s helping itself to 768 MB of system RAM, up from the 512 MB used by the FM1 APUs.
+I do wonder whether this comes out of the 3.5 GB available to 32‑bit XP, or from the full 8 GB that’s physically installed in the system.

 Installation and Setup

-Still, WinXP Integral edition did it’s thing and installed itself, I then downloaded the latest APU drivers from the AMD website and installed them and the catalyst control centre.. a restart and I logged in to see 4 colours and the a 640 x 480 resolution – not ideal.
+Still, Windows XP Integral Edition did its thing and installed itself.
+I then downloaded the latest APU drivers from the AMD website and installed them along with Catalyst Control Center.
+After a restart, I logged in to see four colours and a 640×480 resolution — not ideal.

-I noticed in BIOS (which was I flashed to the latest non-beta version F5) that the boost clock was disabled, so I enabled that – the 4.0Ghz processors should boost to 4.3Ghz.
-Sadly, WinXP couldn’t handle such an exciting concept and the system would crash without fail every timeshortly after booting to the desktop.
-4.0 Ghz it is then, pretty speedy by any measure especially for running XP.
+I noticed in the BIOS (which I flashed to the latest non‑beta version, F5) that the boost clock was disabled, so I enabled it.
+The 4.0 GHz processor should boost to 4.3 GHz.
+Sadly, Windows XP couldn’t handle such an exciting concept, and the system would crash without fail shortly after reaching the desktop.
+So 4.0 GHz it is, which is still pretty speedy by any measure, especially for running XP.

-All finally up and running then, or so I thought.
+All finally up and running then — or so I thought.

-All fine-ish then.
+All fine‑ish, then.

 The Test System

-I recently found a version of MSI Afterburner that runs on WinXP!
-I will be using this for all future benchmarking as it is so much more convenient than Fraps.
+I recently found a version of MSI Afterburner that runs on Windows XP!
+I’ll be using this for all future benchmarking, as it’s so much more convenient than Fraps.

-The specs of the system as follows:
+The specs of the system are as follows:

-- AMD A10-6970K APU incorporating Radeon HD8670D
+• AMD A10-6970K APU incorporating Radeon HD8670D

-- Gigabyte GA-FSA75M-D3H
+• Gigabyte GA-FSA75M-D3H

-- 2 x 4Gb DDR3 1866Mhz Ram (showing as 3.5Gb on 32 Bit XP)
+• 2 x 4Gb DDR3 1866Mhz Ram (showing as 3.5Gb on 32 Bit XP)

-- Windows XP (build 2600, Service Pack 3)
+• Windows XP (build 2600, Service Pack 3)

-- 2x 120Gb SSD’s (Ali Express Unbranded)
+• 2x 120Gb SSD’s (Ali Express Unbranded)

-- AMD GPU Drivers 9.0.300.3010.
+• AMD GPU Drivers 9.0.300.3010.

 Here are the benchmarks:

-Benchmark One: Deus Ex: Invisible War (2003)
+Deus Ex: Invisible War (2003)

 Well, a disappointing start really, sure it’s faster but probably just due to the increase in the clock speed of the GPU.